Gela: Modern era

 After the war, a large oil refinery was built in Gela's territory as a part of Eni's industrial expansion plan in South Italy.
 The refinery was intended to help the region's economy but instead it caused significant damage to the area's visual appearance and touristic appeal and in 2014, the refinery was closed down.

 Geography

 Gela is situated on the Mediterranean coast at the estuary of Gela river on the south-western side of Sicily.
 The bounding municipalities are Acate, Butera, Caltagirone, Mazzarino and Niscemi.
 Its frazione (municipal parish) is the coastal village of Manfria.
 In geology, Gela gives its name to the Gelasian Age of the Pleistocene Epoch.

 Climate

-Gela has a borderline semi-arid climate (Köppen: BSk) and a Mediterranean climate (Köppen: Csa), and receives just enough precipitation to avoid being classified as semi-arid.
-Winters are mild and rainy while summers are dry and warm, though cooler than inland locations owing to the temperature-moderating effects of the sea.
+Gela has a Mediterranean climate (Köppen: Csa).
+Winters are mild and rainy while summers are dry and hot.
+Precipitation is higher in autumn and winter.